udocker

 - just cd into

-- The create can be slow depending on underlying filesystem (e.g. Lustre, GPFS)
+- The creation can be slow depending on underlying filesystem (e.g. Lustre, GPFS):

 udocker: Create containers - II